FAQs: Frequently Asked Questions

 Q. How far is the Bay?
 How far do you sail?

-A. The Chesapeake Bay is 15 miles down the Choptank River from Cambridge.
+A. The Chesapeake Bay is about 15 miles down the Choptank River from Cambridge.
 As this is too far for us to go on a two-hour sail, we just go out into the Choptank and sail a couple miles down the river and back.
 The distance depends upon sailing conditions.